liaoweiduo/continual-learning-baselines/rebuttal.md

     | EWC*      | 30.76 | 34.18 | 36.20 |

     - where Hn_1 denotes Hn after finishing the first continual task.
 We deepcopy the feature extractor and train a new classifier for each compositional testing task.
-    - A rough observation: [pending for discussion]
+    - A rough observation: methods tend to improve compositionality when seeing more labels (combinations of concepts).

 Q4: Short and superficial discussion of limitations of this work